SeenForAI

 Consistent brand mentions across the web.
 Frequency matters.
 A brand that appears across dozens of independent sources trains the model toward inclusion.
 A brand that only appears on its own domain is effectively invisible.

-If you run 100 prompts across ChatGPT that a buyer in your category might ask, and your brand appears in 34 of those answers, your ChatGPT SoV is 34%.
+If you run 100 prompts across ChatGPT that a buyer in your category might ask, and your brand appears in 34 of those answers, your Mention Rate is 34%.
+If competitors collectively show up 66 times, your SoV is 34 / (34 + 66) = 34%.
+If competitors show up 100 times across the same prompts (because each answer names two or three rivals), your SoV drops to 34 / (34 + 100) ≈ 25% — even though your Mention Rate hasn't moved.

-That number is meaningful on its own — and even more meaningful when you track it over time (is it trending up or down?) and compare it against competitors (are they taking share from you?).
+Both numbers are meaningful on their own — and even more meaningful when you track them over time (are they trending up or down?) and compare against specific competitors (are they taking share from you?).

 Measuring GEO With SeenForAI